SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/README.md

-# Integrate CAP NodejS Application in SAP Build Process Automation.
+# Build a Business Process Extension for SAP S/4 HANA Public Cloud with SAP Build Process Automation

 The goal is to cover all the necessary steps to consume the CAP Service API functions in a Process, not to provide a real use case.
 With Action concept, it simplifies the experience for Citizen Developers to consume APIs without coding (no-code).
 Here is an high level overview of the architecture.